Cyclone Wilma: New Zealand

 According to the media, Wilma was expected to approach the coasts of Cape Reinga on 29 January, as a Category 2 Tropical Cyclone.
 In combination with previous flooding expected to be worsened by Wilma, officials in New Zealand evacuated numerous towns in the Thames-Coromandel District.
 At least 70 people sought refuge in public shelters during the storm.

 As Cyclone Wilma brushed the North Island, it brought torrential rains to much of the region, with several areas recording 200 mm during a 24‑hour span.
 One station recorded 280 mm in 12–14 hours.
 With this, several areas neared record-breaking rainfall totals for the month of January.
 These rains, in combination with heavy rains a week prior, caused several rivers to swell.
-One river, the Whakatane, was expected to reach levels seen in 50-year flood events.
+One river, the Whakatāne, was expected to reach levels seen in 50-year flood events.
 Large amounts of debris was reported to be flowing down rivers into the ocean.
 High winds accompanying these rains caused significant damage as well; several homes were destroyed and electricity was cut off to many towns and cities as power lines were felled.
 Numerous roads across the island were shut down due to treacherous conditions.
 Two rural towns, Waimana and Ruatoki Valley, were isolated by flooding as high water covered all roads leading to and from the areas.
 In parts of the Coromandel Peninsula, sewage treatment plants were overwhelmed by the amount of rain and began spilling raw sewage into nearby communities as well as Whangamata harbour.
 Along the slopes of Mount Maunganui, campers were forced to evacuate in the middle of the night as flood waters began to threaten their rest areas.
 Several landslides were also reported during the passage of Wilma, cutting off roads and damaging homes.
 On Waiheke Island, two residents managed to escape their cottage, after the family dog began barking outside, before the hill it was situated on gave way, destroying their house.

 Throughout New Zealand, damage from Wilma was at least NZ$25 million (US$19 million).
 While other cyclones have weakened and turned into extratropical storms that then hit New Zealand, Cyclone Wilma is the first known to hit New Zealand as a tropical cyclone.